FILM REVIEWS:

 Winnipeg appears to be a favourite setting and site for Canadian films lately.
 Late years entry for the Canadian entry for the Academy Award for best International feature (though it did not make the shortlist), but the Winner won the Toronto Film Critics’ Association Best Canadian Feature, UNIVERSAL LANGUAGE and this film, THE MOTHER AND THE BEAR are both shot in Winnepg/

 Two Canadian films will be released close to each other, b both of which share similar themes with a difference.
 The films referred to are THE MOTHER AND THE BEAR, th film reviewed in this article and MONTREAL, MA BELLE.
-The identical themes in both films are the mother and daughter estranged relationship.
+The identical themes in both films are the mother-daughter estranged relationship.
 Also, one is gay and hidden, making the telaStionship even more troublesome.
 In MONTREAL MY BALLE, it is the mother, played by Joan Chen, who is gay, and in THE MOTHER AND THE BEAR, it is the daughter who hides her same sex orientation.

 The beginning of THE MOTHER AND THE BEAR is the most original segment in the whole movie.
 The daughter sees a bear near a huge dumpster in the dead of winter, screams and slips.
 She is inn hospital.
 Was she attacked by the bear, or did she just slip on the ice?
 The girl is in a coma.
 As it turns out, director Johnny is the subject of the daughter to the mother.